 There are many options for natural fertilizers.
 You can use compost, aged animal manure, or purchase an organic brand.

-Don’t just assume that your lawn needs to be fertilized, get your soil tested for levels of nitrogen, phosphorus and potassium.
+Don’t just assume that your lawn needs to be fertilized, get your soil tested for levels of nitrogen, phosphorus, and potassium to find out if soil amendments are needed.
 Most local Agricultural Extension Offices will test your soil for free or for a small fee.
 Use this interactive map to find your local Cooperative Extension System Office.

 Contrary to what some chemical companies may lead you to believe, there’s usually no reason to fertilize your lawn more often than once a year.

 You should fertilize in the fall, which will allow the nutrients in the fertilizers to soak into the soil and be ready for uptake when your grass starts growing again in the spring.
 Skip spraying pesticides, herbicides, or insecticides and opt to pull weeds by hand or wear natural insect repellent as necessary.

 To provide a sustainable, long-lasting source of nitrogen for your lawn, consider using organic fertilizers.
 Organic lawn fertilizers contain nutrients that are gradually released through biological processes.
 Unlike synthetic fertilizers, they do not contribute to soil acidification or runoff.
 Instead, the nutrients are stored within the soil food web until the plants require them.